OCR-D/gt_structure_all/README.md

 # gt_structure_all

-The repository "gt_structure_all" lists all of the partial structure repositories.
+The repository "gt_structure_all" lists all of the partial Ground Truth-structure repositories.
 Altogether, these repositories represent the OCR-D Ground Truth Structure corpus.
 The corpus consists exclusively of data in page format, reflecting only the structure (segments/regions) of the printed page.
 The corpus was created as part of the DFG project OCR-D.